vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 21 / Monuments to the Dead in Ancient North India 407

-the aid

-. ūka  of the VDhP is without ashes or bones and is therefore acceptable to be worshipped, whereas originally such monuments would have contained bones or relics.
-This plausible assumption as well as the naming of the four Buddhist Lokapālas strongly suggest that Buddhist examples lie at the root of the Purāṇa’s description of the aiḍ¯uka.11 We may add that the use of the word aid
+the aiḍūka  of the VDhP is without ashes or bones and is therefore acceptable to be worshipped, whereas originally such monuments would have contained bones or relics.
+This plausible assumption as well as the naming of the four Buddhist Lokapālas strongly suggest that Buddhist examples lie at the root of the Purāṇa’s description of the aiḍ¯uka.11 We may add that the use of the word aiḍūka, instead of eḍūka, could also point to this, meaning ‘derived from/related to/of the nature of the eḍūka’, not the original \(Buddhist\) ‘ossuary’.

-. ūka, instead of ed

-. ūka, could also point to this, meaning ‘derived from/related to/of the nature of the ed

-. ūka’, not the original \(Buddhist\) ‘ossuary’.

 The

-view that sees in the aid

-. ūka  an appropriation by the author of the VDhP of a Buddhist architectural tradition finds support in the outcome of Gustav Roth’s investigation into the Symbolism of the Buddhist Stūpa.
+view that sees in the aiḍūka  an appropriation by the author of the VDhP of a Buddhist architectural tradition finds support in the outcome of Gustav Roth’s investigation into the Symbolism of the Buddhist Stūpa.
 12

-The ed
+The eḍūka

-. ūka

-We have some more literary evidence regarding the ed
+We have some more literary evidence regarding the eḍūka.

-. ūka.
 The Mahāvastu

 refers to an anticipated funerary monument of Princess Sudarśanā, who tells